hubmapconsortium/ontology-api/README.md

 ### Publish ontology-api docker image

-First we need to build a released version of the `ontology-api` image locally, specify the version tag, for example:
+First we need to build a released version of the `ontology-api` image locally, specify the `latest` tag as well as the new version tag based on the version number in `VERSION` file, for example:

 ```
+cd server
-docker build -t hubmap/ontology-api:1.1.1 .
+docker build -t hubmap/ontology-api:latest -t hubmap/ontology-api:1.1.1 .
 ```

-Then publish this image to DockerHub:
+Then publish this image with the the `latest` tag as well as the released version tag to DockerHub:

 ```
 docker login
+docker push hubmap/ontology-api:latest
-docker push -t hubmap/ontology-api:1.1.1
+docker push hubmap/ontology-api:1.1.1
 ```

 ### Deploy ontology-api